root-project/root/README/ReleaseNotes/v620/index.md

  * Fix interactive movement of TLine/TArrow objects when NDC coordinates are used
  * Provide TGraph::MovePoints() method
  * New options `RX`and `RY` for TMultiGraph in order to draw reverse axis along X and Y.
+ * Combined with the option "Z" the option "CJUST" allows to draw the color palette with axis labels justified on the color boundaries.

 ## 3D Graphics Libraries